 - employees on study leave are free to choose their field of study

 - their studies do not need to be related to their employer’s business

-- the course must be run by an organisation that is subject to public oversight (also abroad), and
+- the course must be run by an organisation that is subject to public supervision (also abroad)

-- in some circumstances, study leave can be used to take courses provided by trade unions.
+- in some circumstances, study leave can be used to take courses provided by trade unions, and

 Study leave can be taken in one or more blocks.
 Alternatively, the employee can work a few hours each day and take the rest of the day off to study.

 Applying for study leave and granting it